ouuan/ouuan/AWESOME-STARS.md

 - [PlasmaVideoWallpaper](https://github.com/WuSiYu/PlasmaVideoWallpaper) - A KDE Plasma 5 wallpaper plugin which can let you using a video as the wallpaper

+## Ruby

+- [gharchive.org](https://github.com/igrigorik/gharchive.org) - GH Archive is a project to record the public GitHub timeline, archive it, and make it easily accessible for further analysis.

 ## Rust

 - [bat](https://github.com/sharkdp/bat) - A cat(1) clone with wings.